-As regards Auditors observations the relevant notes on account are self-explanatoryand therefore do not call for any further comments.
+As regards Auditors observations, the relevant notes on account are self explanatoryand therefore, do not call for any further comments.

-Your Company is committed to maintain the highest standards of Corporate Governance andadheres to the stipulations set out in the SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 and have implemented all the prescribed requirements.
-Annexed reports on Corporate Governanceand Management Discussion and Analysis asstipulated under Schedule V of the SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 form part of this Annual Report.
-Certificate from theAuditors of the Company confirming compliance of conditions of Corporate Governance asstipulated under the aforesaid Schedule V is annexed to this report.
+Your Company is committed to maintain the highest standards of Corporate Governance andadheres to the stipulations set out in the Listing Agreement with the Stock Exchanges andhave implemented all the prescribed requirements.
+Annexed reports on Corporate Governanceand Management Discussion and Analysis as stipulated under Clause 49 of the ListingAgreement with the Stock Exchanges form part of this Annual Report.
+Certificate from theAuditors of the Company, confirming compliance of conditions of Corporate Governance asstipulated under the aforesaid Clause 49, is annexed to this report.

 DIRECTORS RESPONSIBILITY STATEMENT

 Pursuant to the requirement under section 217 (2AA) of the Companies Act, 1956 withrespect to Directors Responsibility Statement, it is hereby confirmed that:

 1. In the preparation of the annual accounts for the year ended on March 31, 2013, theapplicable accounting standards have been followed along with proper explanation relatingto material departures;

 2. The directors have selected such accounting policies and applied them consistentlyand made judgments, and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company as at March 31, 2013 and of the profit ofthe Company for the year ended on that date;